atulkulk/datasciencecoursera/HelloWorld.md

 * Rename the column name from "V1" to "activity"

 ### Writes the first tidy data set to mergedData.txt

-### Used ply library to apply the function of getting mean/average based on subject & activity
+### Used plyr library to apply the function of getting mean/average based on subject & activity

 ### Writes the second tidy data set to averagedData.txt